NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 # Documentation style guide

-This document focuses on expected styles used in the RDHPCS documentation.
-This coding standards applies to documentation files.
+This document focuses on the expected styles used in the RDHPCS documentation.
+This coding standard applies to documentation files.
 It is not about documentation content.

 ## Markup language

-The documentation in this repository uses [Python Sphinx](https://www.sphinx-doc.org/en/master/), with the [Read the Docs Theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/).
+The documentation in this repository uses [Python Sphinx](https://www.sphinx-doc.org/en/master/) with the [Read the Docs Theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/).
 As much as possible, we use the [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)